fbpx

 What Is Draw Weight?

 Draw weight is a measurement (in pounds) of the force required to draw (or pull back the string of) a bow.
-Theoretically, “drawing” a bow that measures 70lbs requires the same amount of force as it would to lift a 70lb weight from the ground, obviously the movements would be different but the resistance would be the same.
+Theoretically, “drawing” a bow that measures 70 lbs requires the same force as lifting a 70lb weight from the ground.
+The movements are, of course, different, but the resistance is the same.

-The draw weight is influenced by a few factors, but the most notable is the stiffness or rigidity of the limbs.
+A few factors influence the draw weight, but the most notable is the stiffness or rigidity of the bow limbs.
 So, for instance, a bow with a maximum of a 70lb draw weight will have stiffer limbs than a bow with a 60lb maximum draw weight.

-The amount of this resistance (or draw weight) is adjustable by about 10 pounds on most compound bows.
-In recent years bows for kids and women have been designed to allow significantly more adjustment in draw weight, sometimes as much as 50lbs.
+In recent years, bows for kids and women have been designed to enable significantly more adjustment in draw weight, sometimes as much as 50 pounds.

 Bowhunters want to shoot as much draw weight as they can comfortably hold back for long periods of time should the need arise.